robparkess/nba-sql-data-exploration/README.md

 ## Project contents
 /sql/nba_data_exploration.sql contains all queries, ordered by workflow step.
+/sql/schema.sql contains the schema and table definitions used by the project.

 ## Overview
 This project explores an NBA database using SQL.